 7.3 Radio Station Formats

-Early radio network programming laid the groundwork for television’s format, with many different programs that appealed to a variety of people broadcast at different times of the day.
+Early radio network programming laid the groundwork for television’s format, with a variety of programs that appealed to different audiences broadcast at various times of the day.
 As television’s popularity grew, however, radio could not compete and so it turned to fresh programming techniques.
-A new type of format-driven station became the norm.
-Propelled by the development of new types of music such as psychedelic rock and smooth jazz, the evolution of radio station formats took place.
-Since the beginning of this shift, different stations have tended to focus on the music that certain demographics preferred.
+A new format-driven station type became the norm.
+Propelled by the development of new kinds of music, such as psychedelic rock and smooth jazz, the evolution of radio station formats occurred.
+Since the beginning of this shift, different stations have tended to focus on the music preferred by specific demographics.
 For example, many people raised on Top 40 radio of the 1950s and 1960s did not necessarily want to hear modern pop hits, so stations playing older popular songs emerged to meet their needs.

-Modern formats take into account aging generations, with certain stations specifically playing the pop hits of the 1950s and early 1960s, and others focusing on the pop hits of the late 1960s, 1970s, and 1980s.
+Modern formats cater to aging generations, with certain stations playing the pop hits of the 1950s and early 1960s, while others focus on the pop hits of the late 1960s, 1970s, and 1980s.
 These formats have developed to target narrow, defined audiences with predictable tastes and habits.
-Ratings services such as Arbitron can identify the 10-year age demographic, the education level, and even the political leanings of listeners who prefer a particular format.
-Because advertisers want their commercials to reach an audience likely to buy their products, this kind of audience targeting remains crucial to attract advertising revenue.
+Ratings services, such as Nielsen Audio, can identify the 10-year age demographic, education level, and even the political leanings of listeners who prefer a particular format.
+Because advertisers want their commercials to reach an audience likely to purchase their products, this kind of audience targeting remains crucial for attracting advertising revenue.

 Top Radio Formats

-An Arbitron survey released in 2010 inspired the determinations for the following top radio formats and their respective statistics (Arbitron Inc., 2010).
-The most popular formats and subformats cover a wide range of demographics, revealing radio’s wide appeal.
+A 2025 Nielsen Audio report inspired the determinations for the following top radio formats and their respective statistics.
+The most popular formats and subformats encompass a diverse range of demographics, underscoring the broad appeal of radio.

 Country